-All teams should sign up for the Pentathlon until 27 April 2019 using this registration form.
-Subsequent submissions are possible until 02 May 2019, but the project suggestions cannot be taken into account anymore.
+All teams should sign up for the Pentathlon until 02 May 2022 using this registration form.

 The BOINC Pentathlon starts on 05 May 2022, 00:00 UTC, and ends on 19 May 2022, 00:00 UTC.
 So, it will run for exactly 14 days.

 No team will know the complete Pentathlon schedule right from the beginning!
 The exact time and the project for each discipline are announced on the main page and via Blog (Feed ).
-This announcement happens on the fifth day prior to the start for the Marathon and one other discipline, and on the third day prior to the start for the Sprint and one other discipline.
-Each day of Javelin Throw is announced three days in advance.
-While all disciplines start and end at 00.00 UTC, the projects may be announced at different times (00.00 UTC, 06.00 UTC, 12.00 UTC, 18.00 UTC) to avoid that some teams are always surprised in their sleep.
+This announcement happens on the fifth day prior to the start for the City Run or the Cross Country, and on the third day prior to the start for all other disciplines.
+Each day of Javelin Throw is announced on the third day prior to the start.
+While all disciplines start and end at 00:00 UTC, the projects may be announced at different times (00:00 UTC, 06:00 UTC, 12:00 UTC, 18:00 UTC) to avoid that some teams are always surprised in their sleep.
 The obstacles at the Obstacle Run are announced at the beginning of the respective day.

 The disciplines differ in runtime and possible projects.
-For example, the Marathon runs during the whole Pentathlon, while the Sprint lasts only three days.
+For example, the Obstacle Run takes place during the whole Pentathlon, while the Sprint lasts only three days.
 Hence, at any time at least one discipline will run, but often different disciplines will run simultaneously.

 The BOINC Pentathlon consists of 5 disciplines: